vkuhlmann/highlight-latex/README.md

 for each highlighting rule.

-You might be tempted to add a blank line for clarity; that means a new paragraph too LaTeX, don't do it.
+You might be tempted to add a blank line for clarity; that means a new paragraph to LaTeX, don't do it.
 Instead, just put a line with only a `%` sign.
 Spacing within the argument is often irrelevant.
 If you need a comma in the value, surround your value with braces.